GLOBAL MARKETS-Stocks climb, gold set for weekly loss, as rate hike worries ease

 Oil edged further upwards, supported by a dip in Libyan production and upbeat comments from Saudi Arabia that an OPEC-led effort to curb output is working.

-Additional reporting by Marc Jones and Jan Harvey in London, Trevor Hunnicutt and Karen Brettell in New York; Editing by Bernadette Baum and Leslie Adler
+Additional reporting by Marc Jones and Jan Harvey in London, Karen Brettell in New York; Editing by Bernadette Baum